SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/01-05-Create-service-instances.md

       }
       ```
 ## Create a Destination for API Portal API access

 A new destination using the **API Portal API access** service key details can be used by Kyma to retrieve billing information from API Portal for the invoicing scope of the mission.

-  * Navigate to the subaccount in SAP BTP cockpit.
+  1. Navigate to the subaccount in SAP BTP cockpit.
-  * Select **Destinations**.
+  2. Select **Destinations**.
-  * Create a new destination called **api-portal**.
+  3. Create a new destination called **api-portal**.
-  * For the destination details use the service key  created in the last step:
+  4. Provide the details of your API Portal API access service key, which will look something like this:
     - Description=Destination for APIM platform API
     - Type=HTTP
     - name=api-portal